slurrps-mcgee/slurrps-mcgee/README.md

 - 👋 Hi, I’m @slurrps-mcgee
 - 👀 I’m interested in full stack web development as well as windows .net development.
 - 🌱 I’m currently learning the MERN stack as well as python.
 - 💞️ I’m looking to collaborate on any and all web based projects.
-I am knowlegable in HTML, CSS, JS(Moderately), SQL, C# in languages and currently Bootstrap 5 only in frameworks.
+I am knowlegable in C#, HTML, CSS, JS(Moderately), SQL in languages and currently ASP.Net, webAPI, Bootstrap 5 in frameworks.
 - 📫 How to reach me slurrpsmcgee@gmail.com is the best way to reach me.

 <!---